FerranC96/FerranC96.github.io/_tabs/about.md

 ### Licenses & Certifications

-- Certificate of Proficiency in English - Cambridge University Press & Assessment | English |500/2429/2
+- Certificate of Proficiency in English - Cambridge University Press & Assessment (500/2429/2)

-- DELF B1 - France Éducation international |034003-201209J-1848632
+- DELF B1 - France Éducation international (034003-201209J-1848632)

 ### Honors & Awards

-- Distinció de les PAU - Consell Interuniversitari de Catalunya |2014| Granted to those students that achieved a qualification of 9/10, or more, in the general phase of the University Access Tests (PAU).
+- Distinció de les PAU - Consell Interuniversitari de Catalunya (2014).
+Granted to those students that achieved a qualification of 9/10, or more, in the general phase of the University Access Tests (PAU).

-- Matrícula d'Honor en el Batxillerat - Institut Joan Miró |2014|
+- Matrícula d'Honor en el Batxillerat - Institut Joan Miró (2014).